freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/resources/index.md

 4. Don't give up

-It can be easy to become disheartened when a new ethical breach happens but don't.
+Don't become disheartened when a new ethical breach happens.
 Creating an ethical future for developers will take all of us.

 5. Know your "why"